 Florida Cities was not available for purchase when the comprehensive plan was being prepared.
-Its availability was a one-time opportunity that the Town Council chose to pursue.
-The town's operation of this utility has uncovered many problems that the Town Council is now addressing, however, those problems do not require changes to the comprehensive plan in order to resolve them.
-The Utilities Element should be updated to reflect these recent events.
+Its availability was a one-time opportunity which the Town Council chose to pursue.
+The acquisition of this utility does not have significant comprehensive planning implications, but the Utilities Element can be updated to reflect this turn of events.
 Changes required would include: